vmishenev/dokka/docs/design-doc/Draft: Ambiguous KDoc references.md

 ## Other languages

+All considered languages can be divided into two groups:
+* ambiguous links are allowed;
+* ambiguous links are disallowed and cause a warning.
+In this case, a language provides a mechanism to disambiguate them.

 ### Javadoc
 [JavaDoc Documentation Comment Specification: References](https://docs.oracle.com/en/java/javase/22/docs/specs/javadoc/doc-comment-spec.html#references) describes the specification of Javadoc references a little:
 > the parameter types and parentheses can be omitted if the method or constructor is not overloaded and the name is not also that of a field or enum member in the same class or interface.

-Homewer, [Javadoc's style guide](https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html#styleguide) allows to omit parentheses for the general form of methods and constructors.
-In this case, a ambiguous reference will lead to:
+However, [Javadoc's style guide](https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html#styleguide) allows to omit parentheses for the general form of methods and constructors.
+In this case, an ambiguous reference will lead to:
-- a field if it exist
+- a field if it exists
 - otherwise,  to the first occurrence of overload in the code.
   For example,
 ```java